Mosamorphing/WTF-React/10_More Hooks/readme.md

 }
 ```

-In this example, we created a ref object called inputRef using useRef(null).
-We then assigned this ref to the input element using the ref prop.
-This in turn allowrd us to access the actual DOM element of the input field later in our component.
-As demonstrated above, useRef can be used to access DOM elements directly.
-This can be helpful for manually focusing elements, measuring element sizes, or manipulating the DOM in other ways.
-Another basic usage of the userRef hook, which is an adavantage over the useState hook is that : while state can be used to store values, it triggers a re-render whenever it changes.
-With useRef, you can store values that don't need to trigger re-renders, such as previous values or references to objects.
-Also, in some third-party libraries, you might be required to pass a DOM element reference as a prop. useRef can be used to create these references.
+In this example, we created a ref object called `inputRef` using `useRef(null)`.
+We then assigned this ref to the input element using the `ref` prop.
+This allows us to directly access the DOM element of the input field later in our component.
+As shown, `useRef` can be used to access DOM elements directly, which is useful for tasks like manually focusing elements, measuring element sizes, or making other direct manipulations to the DOM.

-Take for instance;
+Another advantage of `useRef` over `useState` is that while state updates trigger a re-render of the component, `useRef` allows you to store values that don’t cause re-renders.
+This makes `useRef` ideal for storing values that need to persist between renders but don’t affect the UI, such as previous values or references to objects.
+Additionally, third-party libraries often require DOM element references as props, and `useRef` is perfect for creating these references.

+For example:
 ```javascript
 import React, { useRef, useEffect } from "react";
 import Chart from "third-party-chart-library"; // This is a dummy library by the way